skip-mev/docs/docs/slinky/integrations/0-dydx.md

    Once you have your 5 API keys, head to `oracle.json` and configure endpoint(s) for each provider.

    Then you must fill in your API keys.
-You should use the URLs listed below, and ask on the `#ext-dydx-validators-discussion` channel for API keys to fill in below.
+You should use the URLs listed below, and ask on the Slack `#ext-dydx-validators-discussion` or `#v-dydx-private-testnet-discussion` channels: for API keys to fill in below.

    ```